United States national junior American football team

 The United States national U-19 American football team represents the United States in under-19 international American football competitions.

-The US has competed in all 5 of the IFAF Junior World Championship competitions in which they finished in First Place 2 times, Second Place 2 times, and Third Place 1 time.
-The US has also won the IFAF International Bowl 7 times.
+The US has competed in all five IFAF Junior World Championship competitions in which they won two gold, two silver, and one bronze medal.
+The US has also won the IFAF International Bowl seven times.
 They are currently ranked no.2 in the IFAF U-19 rankings.
 Top competitions for the U-19s are the IFAF Junior World Championship, IFAF International Bowl, and U-19 North American Championships.